VasiliosX/High-Dimensional-Forecasting-Techniques/empirics/Readme.md

 Those other files are required: Transformation of time series, own.ridge, lars-lasso,recursive prediction, Squared-Principal-Components,lars-lasso-selection.

 The current_copy_2 excel file contains the McCracke dataset.
-The last observation on this dataset is the transformatio codes, the observation is removed after the transformatios.
+The last observation on this dataset is the transformatio codes, the observation is removed after the transformations.